utkuozdemir/pv-migrate/README.md

 and you need to move the data from one Kubernetes cluster to the other.
 Just use `pv-migrate` to copy the data **securely over the internet**.

-:arrow_right: You want to change the StorageClass of a volume from a class that only supports ReadWriteOnce and you need it be capable of ReadWriteMany.
-You want to change the StorageClass from a class that stores data locally on a node (e.g., local-path) to one that stores the data on the network (e.g., NFS).
-There is no native automatic way to change the StorageClass of a volume, nor can it be changed in-place.
+:arrow_right: You need to change the `StorageClass` of a volume, for instance, from a `ReadWriteOnce` one like `local-path`) to a `ReadWriteMany` like NFS.
-You can use `pv-migrate` to migrate from your PVC to a new one with the desired StorageClass.
+As the `storageClass` is not editable, you can use `pv-migrate` to transfer the data from the old PVC to the new one with the desired StorageClass.

 ## Highlights